-The number of points you get per pound depends on the card you choose.
-One card might give you a point for every pound you spend, but another could pay a point for every £5 you spend on the card.
+The points you get depends on the card, with some offering a pound for each pound you spend, but other offering a point for every £5 spend.

-Supermarket rewards schemes like Tesco's Clubcard or Sainsbury's Nectar points can be exchanged for vouchers you can spend in their stores or with some other retailers.
+Supermarket rewards schemes like Tesco's Clubcard or Sainsbury's Nectar points can be exchanged for vouchers to spend in-store, or with some other retailers.

 Air miles schemes like Avios and Virgin Atlantic's Flying Club give you points you can exchange for flights.

 Department store schemes let you exchange your points for vouchers you can spend in shops like John Lewis and Marks and Spencer.